vsrinivas/fuchsia/development/workflows/paving.md

 ## Changing boot target (localboot, netboot, etc) default

 For EFI-based systems, it is possible to change the default boot option of the system paved on the target between local booting and Zedboot for network booting.
 By default the system boots locally with a 1-second delay in Gigaboot to allow you to select a different mode.
-To change this default to Zedboot, supply the `--always_zedboot` option when calling your set command, for example `fx set <target_type> --args "always_zedboot=true"`.
+To change this default to Zedboot, supply the `always_zedboot` argument when calling your set command, for example `fx set <target_type> --args "always_zedboot=true"`.